 First of all, I have to say that Sonic 4 in HD looks very nice and while I am too cheap to pay for Sonic 4 for the Wii and XBOX 360 and besides, it looks best in HD.
 There are two things I have to say.
 The first thing is that Sega has done it once again and secondly that for the time period I have been playing Sonic 4 it felt just like I was playing Sonic 2 and 3 again on the Megadrive.

-While Sega may have to thank New Super Mario Bros but Sega has, at least to me, has went back to the very roots and personally I think they done a very good job.
-First the game works like the original 2D side sliders Sonic games as you get to point A to point B. After doing this three times (three different acts) you then go and stop Dr. Robonik (or Dr. Eggman depending on what you want to call him) and then rescue a few poor helpful animals that was held inside capsule.
+While Sega may have to thank New Super Mario Bros but Sega has, at least to me, has gone back to the very roots and personally, I think they did a very good job.
+First, the game works like the original 2D side sliders Sonic games as you get to point A to point B. After doing this three times (three different acts) you then go and stop Dr. Robonik (or Dr. Eggman depending on what you want to call him) and then rescue a few poor helpful animals that were held inside a capsule.

 Overall, a great experience and is worth the £10 that I paid for

 Ellis, M (2010) The yellow Hedgehog is back. [online] Tweaked for your Pleasure.
 Available at: https://snat.co.uk/rants/the-yellow-hedgehog-is-back.html [Accessed 20 May 2022]